Sunday 25 May 2025, 3pm, 80 years since the end of the war; hope for peace and freedom

 Song cycle "Schwanengesang" from Franz Schubert

-Anna Todorova is a Ukrainian classical pianist and piano teacher, winner of international competitions in piano, chamber music and musicology.
+Anna Todorova is a classical concert pianist and music teacher from Ukraine and a prize winner in international competitions in piano, chamber music, and musicology.

 See the Pen Typewriter Effect by ali khalass (@AliKh01) on CodePen.